 - Create a more relaxed workplace.
 Encourage staff to engage in social or team building activities that get them working better together.
 It’s also good to get them to talk about things other than work!
-It helps with workforce bonding and getting your company culture increased.
+It helps with workforce bonding and establishing your company culture

-- Open door policy, to encourage your employees to be more honest and communicate more with leaders and managers
+- An open door policy to encourage your employees to be more honest and communicate more with leaders and managers

 There’s plenty of other ways to make sure your employees are getting the right work-life balance.

 Setting goals to increase your emotional intelligence in the workplace is important.
-Goals such as identifying your emotional triggers, going to lunch with coworkers you don’t know that well to work on your people skills or avoiding complaining about things are all small goals that will help you measure the increases of your EI.
+Goals such as identifying your emotional triggers, improving your people skills by going to lunch with coworkers you don’t know that well or not complaining about things are all small goals that will help you measure your EI improvements.